RubenArtmann/bandcamp-dl/README.md

 (if it crashes just rerun and it should skip already downloaded tracks)

 ### upgrade
-running ```deno install -fr --name=bandcamp-dl --allow-net --allow-read --allow-write https://raw.githubusercontent.com/RubenArtmann/bandcamp-dl/main/mod.ts``` upgrades to latest version
+running ```deno install -fr --name=bandcamp-dl --allow-net --allow-read --allow-write --no-check https://raw.githubusercontent.com/RubenArtmann/bandcamp-dl/main/mod.ts``` upgrades to latest version

 ### repository
 If you have any feature requests or ran into any problems or questions, feel free to open an issue.